cosmos/gaia/docs/gaiacli.md

 It is important to note that the `block` mode should **not** be used in most circumstances.
 This is because broadcasting can timeout but the tx may still be included in a block.
 This can result in many undesirable situations.
-Therefor, it is best to use `sync` or `async` and query by tx hash to determine when the tx is included in a block.
+Therefore, it is best to use `sync` or `async` and query by tx hash to determine when the tx is included in a block.